spotDL/spotify-downloader/README.md

   -n, --no-convert      skip the conversion process and meta-tags (default:
                         False)
-  -m, --manual          choose the song to download manually (default: False) -f, --ffmpeg          Use ffmpeg instead of libav for conversion.
+  -m, --manual          choose the song to download manually (default: False) -a, --avconv          Use avconv for conversion.
 If not set
-                        defaults to libav (default: False) -v, --verbose         show debug output (default: False) -i INPUT_EXT, --input_ext INPUT_EXT
+                        defaults to FFmpeg (default: False) -v, --verbose         show debug output (default: False) -i INPUT_EXT, --input_ext INPUT_EXT
                         prefered input format .m4a or .webm (Opus) (default: